MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

           1. Search for **BigCommerce** and then select the connector.
           1. Enter the following information: **Connection Name**: enter a name of your choice;**API Key**: enter the BigCommerce API key.
 You can retrieve it by following the instructions here: https://<your store hash code>.mybigcommerce.com/manage/settings/auth/api-accounts.
           1. Save the connection.
-          1. Test the connection to ensure that it is established by selecting **Test** in the top ribbon.
+          1. Test the connection by selecting **Test** in the top ribbon.
           1. Copy your URL.
           1. Go back the **Connection URL** page in Intelligent Order Management and paste the URL.

-5. Go to the **Parameters** tab and add the BigCommerce store hash&lt;where do you find this information?&gt;
+5. Go to the **Parameters** tab and add the BigCommerce store hash <where do you find this information?>

 ## Out of box capabilities